bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] A log4j or slf4j logger utility is being used or whatever the platform is using if different
 - [ ] No **System.out.println()** or **e.printStacktrace()** debugging mechanisms are being used
 - [ ] The correct class is being used in the log.
 Incorrect ones a sign of a copy and paste action
-- [ ] The correct log severity is being used as follows:
+- [ ] The correct log severity is used
-	- [ ] ERROR - where an actual error has been encountered that results in the stopping of a process or system
-	- [ ] DEBUG - where diagnostic information is useful
-	- [ ] INFO - where useful information like stages in a process- not diagnostic information -  is necessary
-	- [ ] WARN - where something that needs to be noted and is not merely informational is necessary e.g, where a workaround is triggered

 ## Exception Handling
 - [ ] No catching of Exception - catch specific exception